-The study will be performed at three sites in California and one site in Washington State.
+The study will be performed at four sites in California and two sites in Washington State.
 Recruiting will take place at the study clinic site, and Mifeprex® dispensing will take place at an associated study pharmacy site.
+None of the selected pharmacy sites are currently prescribing mifepristone already.
 Each site and site principal investigator (PI) are listed below: